shopware/docs/guides/plugins/plugins/administration/add-error-handling.md

 })
 ```

-Wich then are bound to the inputs like this:
+Which then are bound to the inputs like this:

 ```html
 <sw-field type="text" v-model="product.name" :error="productNameError"